bayesimpact/encompass/README.md

 Network Adequacy: Time and Distance Standards

-# Local development
+# Local Development

-- Clone this repo
-- Build and start docker service
+Two dockers are available for development:
+- Explorer: A contaner running jupyter notebook for easy exploration and model testing.
+- Backend: A container running a Flask API served by uWSGI and Nginx.

+## Explorer

 ```
 docker-compose up -d explorer
 ```

-- Open a browser and navigate to `localhost:8888`
+- Open a browser and navigate to `localhost:8888`.

 This environment gives you the following:
 - geopandas